Great Information

 If volunteers or employees are injured on the job, are you prepared to turn in their OSHA paperwork?
 Keep FLSA regulations in mind for hours payable to employees during public health emergencies.

-Some employees may be eligible for COVID-19 compensation regulations like federal workers.
-The Department of Labor (DOL) has provided more information on FLSA and FMLA regulations during COVID-19 and other public health emergencies.
+Some employees may be eligible for compensation regulations related to a disaster.
+The Department of Labor (DOL) has provided information on FLSA and FMLA regulations during public health emergencies.

-Trying to keep up with compliance details in the middle of the Coronavirus pandemic can be challenging.
+Trying to keep up with compliance details in the middle of a disaster can be challenging.
 Online document management and reporting can be a huge help in ensuring your business doesn’t incur any penalties or fees.
 Furthermore, partnering with a payroll provider that provides tax compliance support and services will ease the burden so you can focus more on your employees.

 7. Have Contact Information Readily Available

-With the spread of the Coronavirus, it has become a necessity for businesses to find the new normal in their everyday operations.
+Today’s businesses have more dispersed workforces.
 Therefore, it’s important you have access to your employee’s contact information at all times.

 Housing employee contact information in a unified, cloud-based system helps alleviate added stress during public health crises.
 Information may be accessed anytime, on any device, for more efficient communication.